-It is to this modern time-saving instinct that the wholesale drugfist now makes the greatest ap-peal, Mr. Morley explained.
-Prac-tically all stock drugs now reach the retailer's shelves already precording to formula, result in everything from chloroform to household ammonia.
-Alorg the shelves the prepared articles are arranged in alphabetical form, so that any order may be filled within a few minutes.
+It is to this modern time-saving instinct that the wholesale druggist now inakes the greatest appeal.
+Mr. Morley explained.
+Practically all stock drugs now reach the retailer's shelves already prepared, bottled and labeled-and this is the work of the wholesale druggist.